stefanvictora/hue-scheduler/docs/light_configuration.md

 - ``sat``: Defines the **saturation** color value of the light: [``0``-``254``] or [``0%``-``100%``], from white to fully colored.
 Requires ``hue``.

-- ``effect``: Makes the light **loop through all their hues** with their ``bri`` values.
-The lights loop until they are turned off or set to `none`.
-This means you can adjust the brightness, while the lights keep looping.
-Supported values: [`colorloop`|`multi_colorloop`|`none`].
+- ``effect``: Activates the given effect for the light or group.
+Can't be combined with other color properties or `ct`.
+The effect is active until the light is turned off or the effect set to `none`.
+This means you can adjust the brightness, while the effect remains active.
+The supported effects depend on the light model.
+Some supported values for Philips Hue color lights are `candle`, `fire`, `prism`, `sparkle`, `opal`, `glisten`.

-  The `multi_colorloop` is only for groups, as Hue Scheduler adjusts each light in the group to have a different starting hue during the loop.
-This is achieved by turning each light on and off with a delay, adjustable through the `--multi-color-adjustment-delay` command line argument.

 - ``x`` and ``y``: (advanced) Modifies the **color** using x and y coordinates in the [CIE color space](https://en.wikipedia.org/wiki/CIE_1931_color_space): [``0.0``-``1.0``].
 Useful for setting an exact color value obtained from the Hue API.
 For example: `x:0.1652  y=0.3103`.
 Cannot be combined with other color properties.